What to Do About Choking

 - become limp or unconscious

 If your child is choking, call 911 right away or have someone else call.
 If you are trained to do abdominal thrusts (also known as the Heimlich maneuver), do so right away.
-If not done correctly, however, this maneuver could hurt your child.
+If not done correctly, though, this maneuver could hurt your child.

 Do not reach into the mouth to grab the object or pat your child on the back.
 Either could push the object farther down the airway and make the situation worse.